FrBernad/HTTPD-PROXY/README.md

 ## Management Service
 A management service client is provided by the proxy.
 The **httpctl** file communicates with the management service on the default port and address.
-This client allows you to change the proxy settings in real time and retrieve useful information.
+These values can be changed passing the ***-L*** and ***-o*** arguments to change de address and port respectively.
+To ask for the client's help the ***-h*** argument is available.
+This client allows you to change the proxy settings in real time and retrieve useful metrics.
 The provided functionalities are:
 - **Request the number of historical connections.**
 - **Request the number of concurrent connections.**
 - **Request the number of bytes sent.**